rzblackwood/rzblackwood/README.md

 - 👋 Hi, I’m @rzblackwood
-- 👀 I’m interested in ... web design & web development
+- 👀 I’m interested in ... web development & web design, UX, UI, & web accessibility
 - 🌱 I’m currently learning ... javascript
 - 💞️ I’m looking to collaborate on ... projects that help girls, women, and mothers
 - 📫 How to reach me ...